Spironolactone: High aldosterone levels

 Spironolactone is used in the treatment of hyperaldosteronism (high aldosterone levels or mineralocorticoid excess), for instance primary aldosteronism (Conn's syndrome).
-Antimineralocorticoids like spironolactone and eplerenone are first-line treatments for hyperaldosteronism.
+Antimineralocorticoids including spironolactone and eplerenone are first-line treatments for hyperaldosteronism.
 They improve blood pressure and potassium levels, as well as left ventricular hypertrophy, albuminuria, and carotid intima-media thickness, in people with primary aldosteronism.
 In people with hyperaldosteronism due to unilateral aldosterone-producing adrenocortical adenoma, adrenalectomy should be preferred instead of antimineralocorticoids.
 Spironolactone should not be used to treat primary aldosteronism in pregnancy due to its antiandrogen-related risk of teratogenicity in male fetuses.